flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Just the name

 The name should be just the name, without any additional info.
-For example, don't append what the app does to the name (e.g. "Apostrophe - Markdown Editor"), and use the summary to provide this extra information instead.
+For example, don't append what the app does to the name (e.g. `Apostrophe - Markdown Editor`), and use the summary to provide this extra information instead.

 ### No weird formatting

 The name should not have any weird formatting or punctuation.
 For example, it should not be all-lowercase, all-uppercase, camel case, or contain dashes or periods.
-Cases where the weird formatting is part of the brand are exempt from this (e.g. "VLC").
+Cases where the weird formatting is part of the brand are exempt from this (e.g. `VLC`).

 ## Summary